SocketDotTech/socket-docs/docs/read.md

 - its visibility is not restricted to `view`;
 - it does not have any return values.

 This needs to be followed for all calls that return values to be read.
-This means if you have any interfaces that need to be leveraged by the offchainVM they will need to be changed to be compatible with the `async`/`forwarder` system on the offchainVM.
+This means if you have any interfaces that need to be leveraged by the EVMx they will need to be changed to be compatible with the `async`/`forwarder` system on the EVMx.
 :::

 The `transfer` function created [here](/call-contracts) had an issue that would be prone to happen.
 It was not checking the user's balance on the source chain before executing the transfer.
 Below is a read example where we read and validate the user's balance on the source chain before attempting to transfer the funds.